-When degeneracies exist the random fitting process tends to share the amplitude evenly between degenerate parameters.
-This can lead to biasing if the true sky does not also have equal contributions from such parameters.
-This effect can be seen clearly by comparing the reconstruction of the synchrotron and free-free components (Figure 6).
+When degeneracies exist, the random fitting process tends to share the amplitude evenly between degenerate parameters.
+This can lead to biasing if the true sky also does not have equal contributions from such parameters.
+This effect can be clearly seen by comparing the reconstruction of the synchrotron and free-free components (Figure 6).
 Figure 7 shows histograms of a single pixel chain from the mock sky fit, with the input values of the parameters marked with a bold cross.

-The fitting process uses the error information contained in the $N{\rm obs}$ maps which includes covariance between the Q and U Stokes parameters within a pixel, but covariance between pixels (due to low-frequency noise or the smoothing process) is not included.
-The correlation coefficient between adjacent pixels ranges from less than 0.20 up to 0.45 (for K-band and W-band, respectively) due to the smoothing process.
-The fit treats pixels as independent, essentially marginalizing over all other pixels when fitting, so the main effect of the correlations is to introduce similarly small pixel-pixel correlations in the χ^2 values.
-This has a negligible effect on the results as long as goodness-of-fit is averaged over large enough regions.
+The fitting process uses the error information contained in the N{obs} maps, which includes covariance between the Q and UStokes parameters within a pixel, but covariance between pixels (due to low-frequency noise or the smoothing process) is not included.
+The correlation coefficient between adjacent pixels ranges from less than 0.20 up to 0.45 (for the K band and W band, respectively) due to the smoothing process.
+The fit treats pixels as independent, essentially marginalizing over all other pixels when fitting; so the main effect of the correlations is to introduce similar small pixel-pixel correlations in the χ^2 values.
+This has a negligible effect on the results as long as goodness of fit is averaged over large enough regions.

 Smoothing also reduces the overall noise level, and this has been modeled through direct noise simulations and accounted for in the fit process.
-The method used was to generate many realizations of simulated noise maps based on the original $N{\rm obs}$ information, smooth them using the same window functions used to smooth the real data, and fit a Gaussian shape to a histogram of the result.
-From this process an overall multiplicative rescaling factor was determined for each frequency band and applied to the $N{\rm obs}$ files used for the final fit.
-With this correction, the χ^2 per degree of freedom should be close to unity for an ideal fit; for the mock fit described above the mean (per pixel) reduced χ^2 was 1.11 with 7.2 degrees of freedom.
+The method used was to generate many realizations of simulated noise maps based on the original N{obs} information, smooth them using the same window functions used to smooth the real data, and fit a Gaussian shape to a histogram of the result.
+From this process, an overall multiplicative rescaling factor was determined for each frequency band and applied to the N{obs} files used for the final fit.
+With this correction, the χ^2 per degree of freedom should be close to unity for an ideal fit; for the mock fit described above, the mean (per pixel) reduced χ^2 was 1.11 with 7.2 degrees of freedom (DOF).